juliasitdikova/Literature-collection-for-the-user-defined-topic/README.md

 4. Robot scraps article's info and downloads source docs if available
 5. Robot writes all info to excel and sends email

-How to use
-1. Clone git repository to your computer
-2. Create a virtual environment (optional)
-3. Install packages from requirements.txt
-4. Run script main.py